 For businesses, online content is often retired to form of public archive, preventing 'link rot', providing web continuity and ensuring users never find broken content.

-We remember the things that are important to us.
 We capture, store and make our memories accessible so that we can learn from them in the future.
 Archiving does the same thing.
-It enables us to store, index and return to documents and records of historical and cultural significance.
+It enables us to capture documents and records of historical and cultural significance.

 Organisations use public archiving for precisely this reason and the digital world has vastly accelerated this need.
 Millions upon millions of web and social media content are published every day, and the average webpage has a lifespan of just 90 days before it's removed or replaced.